Zabanaa/chevette/README.md

 chevette serve
 ```

-A server will be launched and is accessible at `localhost:9310`
+A server will be launched and which will be accessible at `localhost:9310`

 ---

 ## Roadmap
-As I've mentioned in the beginning of this file, chevette is still in its infancy and is very much a work in progress.
+As I've mentioned in the beginning of this README, chevette is still in its infancy and is very much a work in progress.
 There are many features I would like to implement, including the following:

 * Code syntax highlighting in posts
 * A drafts / unpublished mechanism